microsoft/language-server-protocol/_specifications/lsp/3.18/types/textEdit.md

 export interface ChangeAnnotation {
 	/**
 	 * A human-readable string describing the actual change.
 The string
-	 * is rendered prominent in the user interface.
+	 * is rendered prominently in the user interface.
 	 */
 	label: string;